tableau/server-install-script-samples/windows/tsm/README.md

 This script targets Python version 3.5 or later.

 ### Usage examples
 The script has three "modes"; _install_ _workerInstall_ and _updateTopology_; each mode can have several arguments.
-Since the automated installer is meant to run without user interaction, you must input all parameters into the required files that are passed to the script.
-Alternatively, you can also put the required parameters into the bootstrap file.
+Since the automated installer is meant to run without user interaction, you must input all parameters into the required arguments that are passed to the script.
+Alternatively, you can also put the required arguments into the bootstrap file.
 You can use the file templates provided for each type of files below.

 1. For installing initial node: